mysqlbinlog - Man Page

 ### @3='2009:01:01'

-Specify --verbose or -v twice to also display data types and some metadata for each column.
-The output will contain an additional comment following each column change:
+Specify --verbose or -v twice to also display data types and some metadata for each column, and informational log events such as row query log events if the binlog_rows_query_log_events system variable is set to TRUE.
+The output contains an additional comment following each column change:

 ...